Applied-AI-Search-Vision/SegViT-YOSO/README.md

 ## Introduction

-This repository contains an ongoing project focusing on implementing a combination of Vision Transformers (ViT) and the YOSO (You Only Segment Once) architecture for image segmentation tasks.
+The project aims to train a dot in a 2D environment to avoid obstacles using Reinforcement Learning (RL) and a Vision Transformer (ViT).
+The 2D environment is constructed using pygame, and the RL and ViT components are built with PyTorch.
+The goal of the project is to generate a combination of Vision Transformers (ViT) and the YOSO (You Only Segment Once) architecture for better performance.

 ## Setup